josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/⚙️_efficiency_bias_and_the_fascism_of_optimisation.md

 ---

 ## 🏮 Footer
-*Efficiency Bias and the Fascism of Optimisation* is a living node of the Polaris Protocol.
+*⚙️ Efficiency Bias and the Fascism of Optimisation* is a living node of the Polaris Protocol.
 It argues that centralisation is a vital civic tool — until it forgets why it was built.
 The sweet spot lies where coordination serves life, not the algorithm.

-_Last updated: 2025-11-05_
+_Last updated: 2025-11-12_